 January 21, 2017, L-R (Ken Ward, Kim Leinbach, Tim Lancaster, Beth Bosserman Curts, Mike McMahon) Temple Terrace Farm2School joined with the Temple Terrace Preservation Society, the City of Temple Terrace and Greco Middle School to organize a ceremony to install a Hillsborough County Historic Marker commemorating the city's historic Temple orange grove.
-Many Temple Terrace residents learned for the first time that the land where Greco Middle School is located was once a Temple Orange grove.
-The marker was sponsored by Ken Ward in honor of his father-in-law, Lester, "Mac" McClung, Temple Terrace Farm2School and by the Hillsborough County Historical Advisory Council.
+Many Temple Terrace residents learned for the first time that Greco Middle School was once a Temple Orange tree grove; in fact it was these same Temple Orange trees the city was named for.
+To honor this memory, six Temple Orange trees are planted at the school along the track fence.
+The marker explaining this history was sponsored by Ken Ward in honor of his father-in-law, Lester, "Mac" McClung, Temple Terrace Farm2School and by the Hillsborough County Historical Advisory Council.

 Education-based Farm 2 School

 Over the past decade, food has become one of the most important cultural issues in the United States.
 Concerns about food sovereignty and food security have led to a general awareness and interest in local production of fruits and vegetables.
 Too, attention to obesity rates in children and the need to introduce a healthy diet in high poverty populations have grown significantly since the 1990's when a new foodism began to emerge in the United States.